Custom decal design service

 How are custom decals created?

 Decal artwork is created using vector graphics software, not bitmap graphics like Photoshop.
 Having JPGs or a scan of what you need is not sufficient for printing decals, they will have to be drawn again using vector graphics software.
 It takes an effort to learn vector graphics, and time to develop your skills so you can work efficiently.
-Most custom decal printers do not offer decal artwork design service - my best guess is that it takes up way too much time, something the customer does not understand or appreciate.
+Most custom decal printers do not offer decal artwork design service - my best guess is that it takes up way too much time, something the customers often do not understand or appreciate.
 To address that last issue, I made six examples of various projects, to give you an idea of what's involved in creating custom decal artwork.

 These examples show that producing decal artwork takes considerable time, effort, expertise and patience.
 Therefore, custom decals will be considerably more expensive than an aftermarket decal sheet.
 However, in many cases, you just need a few custom decals to do a project, because often the kit decals, or aftermarket decals, can provide the majority of the required decals.
 This limits the cost of doing a model with custom-made decals.
 But if you're not willing to spend money, please forget about having custom decals made.